 How I would have enjoyed knowing Sylvia.
 Her personality is perfectly expressed in a letter of thanks she wrote to a close friend in response to a gift.
 I included it in this article.
 Tiny Gifts Received With Grace

-Now that I have reached the end of this little piece I realize it is also a Valentine’s Day tribute to Rob.
+Now that I have reached the end of this little piece I realize it is Valentine’s Day, and that it is also a tribute to Rob.
 Coincidentally, we too have been together for 39 wonderful years.

 FEEL FREE TO LEAVE A COMMENT IN THE BOX BELOW.
 REMEMBER TO COMPLETE THE ANTI-SPAM SUM BEFORE PRESSING ‘SUBMIT’